Template Best Practices

 Template and Service Icons

-Template and service icons are important for branding and recognition, they give the template a more professional look and feel.
+Template and service icons are important for branding and recognition, as they give the template a more professional look and feel.

 Naming Conventions